 |According to sentence white||-||White||75||2.8||117|

 |According to sentence red||-||red||32||1.2||2|

 |Blue burgundy||Pinot Noir, Blue Pinot Noir||red||27||1.0||24|

 The origin-oriented DAC system it's in preparation.

 Well-known producers are Arkadenhof Hausdorf.
 Farmer Anton.
 Farmer Josef.
-Bauer Naturnaher Weinbau.
+Farmer close to natural viticulture.
 Farmer Stefan.
 Bayer Franz.
-Blue Stone Leopold.
+Blauensteiner Leopold.
 BRÜNDY.
 Diwald Martin.
 Ecker - Eckhof.
 Ehmoser Josef.
 Ernst Harald.
 Fritsch Karl.
 Fritz Josef.
 Gerhold Rainer.
 Greil Norbert.
 Güntschl Ludwig.
+Hanauer Hof.
 Heiderer-Mayer.
 Kolkmann.
 Leth Franz.
 Mayer Franz Anton.
 Mehofer - Neudeggerhof.
 Ott Bernhard.
 Upholsterer Andreas.
 Reinberger Alfred.
 Salomon Fritz.
 Sauerstingl.
-Castle rock.
-Tailor Franz.
-Cobbler Karl. söllner.
-Stift Klosterneuburg.
+Fels Castle.
+Schneider Franz.
+Schuster Karl. söllner.
+Klosterneuburg.
 Urbanihof Fam.
 Paschinger.
 Waldschütz Anton.
-Weinhof Grill.
+Weinhof grill.
 Wimmer-Czerny.
-Wöber Josef and Carpenter Rudolf, Two well-known winegrower associations are Wagramer selection and Wineries Wagram,
+Wöber Josef and Carpenter Rudolf, There are two well-known wine associations Wagram selection and Wagram Wineries,